 God’s Promise and Warning

-19 “But if you turn away and forsake My statutes and My commandments which I have set before you, and go and serve other gods and worship them, 20 then I will uproot you from My land which I have given [g]you, and this house which I have consecrated for My name I will cast out of My sight and I will make it a proverb and a byword among all peoples.
-21 As for this house, which was exalted, everyone who passes by it will be astonished and say, ‘Why has the Lord done thus to this land and to this house?’
-22 And they will say, ‘Because they forsook the Lord, the God of their fathers who brought them from the land of Egypt, and they adopted other gods and worshiped them and served them; therefore He has brought all this adversity on them.’”
+6 “But if you or your sons indeed turn away from following Me, and do not keep My commandments and My statutes which I have set before you, and go and serve other gods and worship them, 7 then I will cut off Israel from the land which I have given them, and the house which I have consecrated for My name, I will [d]cast out of My sight.
+So Israel will become a proverb and a byword among all peoples.
+8 And this house will become [e]a heap of ruins; everyone who passes by will be astonished and hiss and say, ‘Why has the Lord done thus to this land and to this house?’
+9 And they will say, ‘Because they forsook the Lord their God, who brought their fathers out of the land of Egypt, and adopted other gods and worshiped them and served them, therefore the Lord has brought all this adversity on them.’”

 Though Solomon probably didn’t realize it, God wasn’t just warning him and the people of Israel.
 He was giving them advance notice of their future.
 God knew the Israelites weren’t perfect, and He knew that they would struggle to keep His commands, and even turn away from Him.

 Most importantly, God knew that they needed to struggle in order for His plan for them to become a reality.
 If they lived perfectly for hundreds of years, there would be no need for anything better than the law with its system of sacrifices.